Honeycomb Modular Wall Construction

 The Honeycomb modular system is meant to be an economic alternative to the cement-based blocks + reinforced concrete for corner columns and wall-top ring beams, construction.
 This is the most widespread preference all over the world, particularly in low-income, sub-urban areas.
 Not many other options can compete price-wise, including so-called “local” materials.

-Bamboo as a permanent construction material, is now an economic alternative if sourced and produced in an industrial scale.
+Bamboo as a permanent construction material, is now an economic alternative IF sourced and produced in an industrial scale.
 It’s fast-growing - 3-4 years for construction grade Ø 10 cm - even compared to planted pine species.
-And it´s still long-lasting if treated against insects and mould.
+And it´s still long-lasting IF treated against insects and mould with borax and boric acid.

 The KnockedDown project